shaondebnath/Web-base-Augmented-reality-with-Object-detection/README.md

 ## Board Game

 Look around to find the board and start playing by tapping on the Blue Gems.

+The source code of this game is removed for confidentiality

 Browse http://YOUR_HOST_NAME:8080/	and select "Board Game"